 Most stars are given the name of the person or people you wish to honor.
 We also see many creative names and nicknames that have special meaning for the buyer and honoree.
 Except for some minor restrictions, the sky is the limit!
 The name can only be 35 spaces long.
 Also, the names must conform to our decency policy which states that the name cannot be obscene or vulgar.
 Characters from several other languages are supported, but emoji characters are not.

 Absolutely!
 We keep the stars’ information on file so you can order additional copies, framed or unframed, at any time.
 Just contact us at 1-800-282-3333 and we will be happy to help.

+Call us to arrange this special charting.
 Your stars will shine together forever.
 We offer to name two (or more) stars which appear near one another and mark them on both star charts.
 This is a romantic gift for couples, and also a meaningful gift for families.
 Each recipient receives the classic International Star Registry certificate with their name and the telescopic coordinates of the star named for them plus their own copy of sky chart with each star in the group indicated.
 A photographic sky chart may be added to the order as well, indicating the stars named.
 Up to 8 stars may be grouped together.

 There is no extra charge for creating a special cluster of stars for your family.